 You can hire a property manager to help manage your rental, and they can take a lot of stress out of finding renters, collecting rent, and managing repairs.
 Of course, it’s an additional expense, but many landlords use a property manager because it makes their investment more passive.

-Before you jump on this type of real estate investing, it’s important to understand that there is a higher level of risk because you have to be very accurate in your estimates of cost vs. benefit.
+No matter what it looks like on TV, there is a higher level of risk with flipping homes (no matter what it looks like because you have to be very accurate in your estimates of cost vs. benefit.

 Buying a house isn’t cheap either, even rundown ones, so there are some major factors you’ll want to consider before trying to flip houses, There’s the initial cost of the property, the time and cost of the work, deciding to hire out or DIY, your flipping timeline, etc.